Some posts contain compensated links. Please read this disclaimer for more info.

 St Sofia Church

 St. Sofia Church (527-565) is built on an ancient necropolis making it one of the oldest and best-loved churches in Sofia.
-Subsequently restored over the ages, the simplicity of the red brick façade and dark hushed chapel exude an aura of timeless devotion.
+Subsequently restored over the ages, the simplicity of the red brick façade and dark hushed chapel exudes an aura of timeless devotion.
 Outside, an eternal flame burns as a Monument to the Unknown Soldier, while the enigmatic lion sculpture (the symbol of Bulgaria) quietly looks on.

 2 Paris Street.
 Open March–September 7 am to 7 pm; October–February 7 am to 6 pm.